cucumber/common/CONTRIBUTING_NEW.md

     git add .
     git commit -m "Update dependencies"
+    git push

 Keep an eye on [CircleCI](https://circleci.com/gh/cucumber/workflows/cucumber/tree/master).
 If all the jobs are green you can proceed to the next step, where we trigger a release for the new version number:

-### Trigger a release
+### Update CHANGELOG

+### Release packages

+Update the version numbers by running the following commands from the module directory (e.g `/cucumber-expressions`):

+    NEW_VERSION=1.2.3 make release

+This will:
+* Update the version number in all the implementations
+* Commit the changed files
+* Create a git tag

+### Release packages

 Triggering a release is a process with the following steps:

-* Update the version number in the module descriptor
+* Update the version number in the module descriptor files (`package.json`, `pom.xml` etc)
 * Add and commit the modified files
 * Tag the git repository
 * Push